akkartik/mu/mu.md

 ## Handles for safe access to the heap

-We've seen the `addr` type, but it's intended to be short-lived.
-In particular, you can't save `addr` values inside compound `type`s.
+We've seen the `addr` type, but it's intended to be short-lived. `addr` values should never escape from functions.
+In particular, save `addr` values inside compound `type`s.
 To do that you need a "fat pointer" called a `handle` that is safe to keep around for extended periods and ensures it's used safely without corrupting the heap and causing security issues or hard-to-debug misbehavior.

 To actually _use_ a `handle`, we have to turn it into an `addr` first using the `lookup` statement.